 - 1. Understand the distinguishing elements of non-fiction, fiction, poetry, and drama for the appropriate time period. - 2.
 Understand the major elements of literature that are highlighted by the instructor. - 3.
-To discuss in depth the distinguishing characteristics of movements covered in class, which may include Neoclassicism, Romanticism, Realism, Naturalism, Modernism, and Post-Modernism literature in order to analyze literary works as expressions of individual or communal values within the social, political, cultural, or religious contexts of different literary periods. - 4.
+To discuss in depth the distinguishing characteristics of movements covered in class, which include Ancient, Medieval, Renaissance, and Restoration literature in order to analyze literary works as expressions of individual or communal values within the social, political, cultural, or religious contexts of different literary periods, including a focus on the life and periods of the authors. - 4.
 Show an understanding and competent application of the elements of the writing process in all writing situations as developed in English 1301 and 1302. - 5.
 Show an understanding and refinement of the skills of expository and argumentative writing already developed in English 1301 and 1302. - 6.
 Apply critical thinking to the study of literature and to the writing of analytical essays. - 7.
 Use a library and relevant Internet sources for research purposes. - 8.
 Research and write an accurately documented paper, using MLA style or other assigned documentation style. - 9.
 Participate in class discussions over the literature and research in the course. - 10.
 Be able to analyze a student's own work or a classmate's work and to determine if revisions are needed for the work to fit the assignment, be better developed, or communicate more effectively, and then to convey this in writing to the student. - 11.
 Make constructive suggestions for others' work during peer editing or other critiques or presentations. - 12.
 Do group work by working with other members of the class in order to complete the assignment by contributing to the project while interacting with other members of the group in order to do so.